633 W 5th Street #2890

 Federal and California law prohibits sexual harassment in the workplace.
 The California statute for sexual harassment is the California Fair Employment and Housing Act.

-- Most quid pro quo situations require a male supervisor/manager and the female employee.
+Most quid pro quo situations require a male supervisor/manager and a female employee.
 But the law is the same when sexual harassment includes a female supervisor and a male employee.
-Also, sexual harassment's prohibitions come into play when supervisors and employees are the same sex.
+Also, sexual harassment prohibitions come into play when supervisors and employees are the same sex.

 And the law recognizes that sexual harassment may be widespread.
 Hence, it could be creating a hostile work environment for employees of one sex or both.